-Eating foods rich in antioxidants can help fight the damaging effects of free radicals which can lead to inflammation and breakouts.
+Eating foods rich in antioxidants can help fight the damaging affects of free radicals which can lead to inflammation and breakouts.
 Free radicals are caused by external and internal factors such as; smoking, fried food, alcohol, radiation, air pollution, infection, toxic substances and sunbathing.

 Antioxidants like selenium reduce inflammation by increasing the blood circulation and cell metabolism which in turn helps to reduce breakouts.

 TOP 5 SOURCES OF SELENIUM:

 - Brazil nuts 1 oz (6-8 nuts): 544 mcg (over 100% DV)